The 4 C Model of Creativity: Can creativity be taught?

 Big C is the level at which the creativity of a person results in him being remembered by not just the people in his domain but among the masses who admire his work.
 Individuals at this level have made this world a better place with their work and have acquired a significant place in our history.

 Einstein, Picasso, Nikola Tesla, are a great example of pioneers with Big C level of creativity.
-They will be remembered throughout the history for their work and achievements.
+They will be remembered throughout history for their work and achievements.

 What does the Four C model teach us about creativity?

-The Four C model of Creativity gives us an idea where we should be working on to be more creative or to make our team members more creative.
+The Four C model of Creativity gives us an idea of where we should be working on to be more creative or to make our team members more creative.
 The Mini-C or everyday creativity is the starting point, which one has to develop to Little C and then to Pro C.

 It is obvious that jumping from Micro C to Pro C or Big C is not possible.
 A person has to religiously invest efforts and gain knowledge to become better at what they do to switch to the next level.
-Of course, a will to learn new things and cognitive capabilities play a great role in increasing one’s creativity level especially when approaching Pro C or Big C but, this doesn’t mean that a person cannot improve them.
+Of course, a will to learn new things and cognitive capabilities play a great role in increasing one’s creativity level, especially when approaching Pro C or Big C but, this doesn’t mean that a person cannot improve them.

 The takeaway is, you can indeed teach a person to be more creative and become better at the tasks that he’s pursuing.
 Giving a lot of feedback and regular creative thinking training are a few of the many ways to achieve that.
 People also tend to be more creative in the tasks that they enjoy doing, so making sure your teammates are doing what they love can help them to be more creative in their profession.